Shasta Ground Sloth

 How was the shasta ground sloth's carcass discovered after its plummet into such a forbidding place so many millennia ago?

-It was in late 1927 or early 1928 that three young men – C. Ewing Waterhouse, Wilson Esterly and Carlos Rushing – came to the Aden Crater planning to explore the fumarole.
+In late 1927 or early 1928 three young men – C. Ewing Waterhouse, Wilson Esterly and Carlos Rushing – came to the Aden Crater planning to explore the fumarole.
 They were either boy scouts, according to the internet site Desert Diary, or musicians, according to the Berkeley Daily Gazette, February 1, 1929.
 Perhaps they were both.
 In any event, they came prepared for adventure, but they could scarcely have anticipated what they were about to find as they lowered themselves by rope to the floor of the fumarole.

 "The descent into the pit is difficult..." said Longwell, quoted in Richard Swann Lull's "A Remarkable Ground Sloth," a scholarly report on the animal. "...it is necessary to use a rope, taking advantage of occasional irregularities in the wall for foot rests.
 The descent is nearly vertical for the first forty feet.
 From the first landing the pipe continues down irregularly by a series of steep slopes, nearly horizontal stretches, and vertical drops, and the diameter varies greatly."